stlab/libraries/tips/small-object-optimizations.md

 ## The Problem

 At [Meeting C++ 2017](http://meetingcpp.com/2017/) I presented a lightning talk [Polymorphic Task Template in Ten](http://sean-parent.stlab.cc/papers-and-presentations#polymorphic-task-template-in-ten) which showed an easy way to implement a polymorphic task template, similar to [`std::function`](http://en.cppreference.com/w/cpp/utility/functional/function), with a small object optimization in 10 minutes.
-If you haven't seen the talk, I recommend watching it before reading futher.
+If you haven't seen the talk, I recommend watching it before reading further.
 The problem is that the small object optimization leads to [_undefined behavior_](http://en.cppreference.com/w/cpp/language/ub).
 This was first caught by Maikel Nadolski and pointed out in the #meetingcpp channel on Slack.

 From the example in the talk, here is the issue: